hotosm/ml-enabler-cli/README.md

 * overpass-url - optional overpass url. default is `https://lz4.overpass-api.de/api/interpreter`
 * infile - input file with predictions.
 This is the output of `fetch_predictions` command
 * outfile - file to store aggregated predictions
-* errfile - file to store any errors generated while aggregating

 ### Working with the API